OfficeDev/office-dev-program-docs/docs/office-365-dev-subscription-options.md

 You can use the Office Add-ins platform to build solutions that extend Office applications and interact with content in Office documents.
 With Office Add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to extend and interact with Word, Excel, PowerPoint, OneNote, Project, and Outlook.
 Your solution can run in Office across multiple platforms, including Office for Windows, Office Online, Office for the Mac, and Office for the iPad.

-Here's how to get set up and coding with Office Add-ins:

-- [Set up your development environment](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/create-and-debug-office-add-ins-in-visual-studio): Issue Doesn’t appear to be a setup page?
-Is this needed?

-Quick Starts
+Office Add-ins has quickstarts for each product that lead you through setting up your development environment and creating your first add-in.
+To get started, see [Office Add-ins quickstarts](https://docs.microsoft.com/en-us/office/dev/add-ins/)

-- Resources: List any videos, training, etc. that would be interesting to a new developer to learn more...
+Resources: TBD List any videos, training, etc. that would be interesting to a new developer to learn more...

 ## SharePoint Framework